our challenges

 Banfield Elementary

-The Banfield Elementary restrooms, doors, and playground need improvements to meet accessibility standards.
-The fire alarm system requires upgrades.
+At Banfield Elementary, restrooms, doors, and the playground need improvements to meet accessibility standards.
+Mechanical, electrical, and fire alarm systems require upgrades.
+Two undersized classrooms would better serve students and staff as one standard-sized classroom.
 Ceilings, doors, floors, lockers, and cabinets are worn down.
 The roof, windows, and outer walls are aging and damaged.
-Cracked pavement and curbs need repairs.
+The parking lot and cracked sidewalks need repairs.

 Ellis Middle School

-Built in 1957, Ellis Middle School needs new mechanical equipment, improved locker rooms to meet ADA standards, and repairs to pavement and exterior walls.
+Built in 1957, Ellis Middle School needs new mechanical equipment, improved locker rooms and restrooms to meet ADA standards, and fire alarm upgrades.
+Classroom doors, ceilings, and cabinets need improvements.
+Pavement and exterior walls are damaged and need repair.

-The Bud Higgins Pool, which opened in 1972, has moisture damage, rust, and a diving well that’s too shallow to meet current standards.
-The locker areas are also outdated, with no individual showers.
+The Bud Higgins Pool, which opened in 1972, has moisture damage, rust, and a diving well that does not meet current standards.
+Mechanical and electrical systems need upgrades.
+The locker areas are outdated, with no individual showers and limited accessibility.
+The floors, walls, ceiling, and roof need to be replaced.

 Neveln Elementary

-Neveln Elementary needs updated electrical systems, restrooms, and fire alarms.
-Safety and accessibility can be improved by enhancing the entrance.
-Interior doors, ceiling tiles, furniture, lockers, and cabinets need to be replaced.
+Neveln Elementary needs updated mechanical and electrical systems (including boilers and piping), restrooms, and fire alarms.
+Safety and security can be improved by enhancing the entrance.
+Classroom doors, ceilings, desks, lockers, and cabinets need to be replaced.
 Exterior walls and windows are damaged.
-Some spaces are underused and would work better as classrooms.
+The upper auditorium would better serve students if it were converted into standard classroom space.

 Southgate Elementary

 The boiler at Southgate Elementary needs to be replaced.
-Entrances, sidewalks, and restrooms need accessibility improvements.
-The fire alarm system needs upgrades.
+Restrooms need accessibility improvements.
+The parking lot and sidewalks need repairs.
+An upgraded fire alarm system is needed.
 Ceilings, flooring, and windows are showing their age.
-Inner and outer walls have moisture damage.
+Outer walls are heavily damaged and should be replaced.

 Sumner Elementary

-Sumner Elementary fails to meet accessibility standards – for example, the second-floor classroom wing on the south end of the school is only accessible by stairs.
-Safety and accessibility can be improved by enhancing the entrance.
-Restrooms also need improvements to meet ADA guidelines.
+Sumner Elementary needs electrical and mechanical system improvements, including new pipes.
+The school also fails to meet accessibility standards – for example, the second-floor classroom wing on the south end of the school is only accessible by stairs.
+An elevator addition and restroom improvements are needed to meet ADA guidelines.
+Safety and security can be improved by enhancing the entrance.
 The fire alarm system is outdated.
 Ceilings, flooring, cabinets, lockers, windows, and outer walls need repairs.
+The upper auditorium would better serve students if it were converted into standard classroom space.

 Woodson Community Learning Center

 The Woodson Community Learning Center received some updates twelve years ago when it became a kindergarten center.
-Today, the center serves as the hub of early childhood programming, and requires major updates such as windows replacement, ADA improvements, new fire alarms, and pavement repairs.
+Today, the center serves as the hub for early childhood programming.
+The building requires updates to mechanical and electrical systems and classroom improvements to better serve our youngest learners.
+The building also needs new windows, ADA improvements, new fire alarms, and pavement repairs.